-Generally speaking, if a person is competent enough to live on his or her own, you’re probably going to be ok from a legal perspective.
-Otherwise, while it may be awkward, you may want to involve that person’s care takers, family or other persons who spend a lot of time with the person to ensure they agree that your potential partner can and has agreed to sexual relations with you.
-As a rape defense lawyer will point out, it’s better to feel awkward than to go to prison.
+Generally speaking, if a person is considered competent enough to live independently, you’re probably ok from a legal perspective.
+Otherwise, while it may be awkward, you may want to engage that person’s caretaker, family, or therapist to ensure they agree that your potential partner can and has decided to have sexual relations with you.
+It’s better to feel awkward than to go to prison.

-If you are charged with raping someone with certain disabilities, you could even face enhanced sentencing, so it is particularly important you are absolutely sure you have sufficient consent before initiating sex with a person who has these types of severe disabilities.
-If you are charged with raping a disabled person though, your sex crimes attorney may be able to bring expert witnesses to testify that the person in question was, indeed, qualified to give consent and that it is unfair to deny such a person any chance at a healthy sex life simply because he or she is handicapped.
+If you are charged with raping a physically or mentally incapacitated person, your attorney may be able to bring expert witnesses to testify that the person in question was, indeed, qualified to give consent and that it is unfair to deny such a person any chance at a healthy sex life simply because they are handicapped.

-Remember that you can fight these charges, but that anything you say to police could be used against you later, so if you have been accused of any type of sex crime, do not speak to police until you have a sex crime defense lawyer present.
+Remember that you can fight these charges, but anything you say to the police could be used against you later.
+If you have been accused of a sex crime, do not speak to the police until you have a lawyer present.
 Please call (760) 643-4050 to schedule a free initial consultation with Peter M. Liss.